zsrv/supermicro-product-key/README.md

 ## Installation

 This utility is a command line program.
-If Go is installed on your system, the latest version of this utility can be compiled and installed by running:
+If Go is installed on your system, the latest version of this utility can be built and installed by running:

 ```shell
 go install github.com/zsrv/supermicro-product-key@latest